Jem (TV series): Marketing

 According to Newsday in 1986, the budget for the first year of advertising the franchise totaled approximately $10 million— a large sum for a multifaced line at the time.
 Along with the series, Hasbro promoted Jem with a complete line of toys and accessories, hoping to create the "next fashion doll superstar in a market".
 Steven Eisenberg, a toy industry analyst at Bear Stearns, stated that the lineup would be "very successful" and "represent a potentially significant challenge to Barbie."
-Alfred C. Carosi, Jr., former vice president of marketing services for Hasbro, also said, "Jem is getting as much push in terms of marketing muscle as any major line", explaining that the marketing services promoted several "Jem Coming Soon" advertisements.
+Alfred C. Carosi Jr., former vice president of marketing services for Hasbro, also said, "Jem is getting as much push in terms of marketing muscle as any major line", explaining that the marketing services promoted several "Jem Coming Soon" advertisements.
 In a response to an analysis chart of toy sales, Paul Valentine, a toy analyst at Standard & Poor's Corporation, predicted the Jem toy line to be a flop.
 Hasbro's first Jem doll line was unveiled on February 10, 1986, at Hasbro's Madison Avenue showroom in New York City's North American International Toy Fair.
 The showroom was filled with Jem dolls and decorated with neon colors, "Miami Vice-styled" fashions, and video screens with animation clips and commercials.

 In mid-1986, Nickelodeon partnered with Hasbro to sponsor a contest in which people were asked to call a toll-free telephone number and sing the theme song of the series.
 The grand prize was worth $7,000 and featured a trip to the MTV Video Music Awards in New York City.
 Other prizes included a 19-inch color television, a VCR and the Jem home video library, a dress identical to the one made for the Jem doll, and $1,000 cash.
 Carosi explained that the promotion "added proof of Jem's popularity", garnering more than 375,000 phone calls and breaking the telephone system once during the eight weeks of the contest.
 The contest winner was Keri King of Seymour, Indiana, who was chosen out of 325,000 children aged 12 and under.

 Broadcast

 Jem started airing 1985, in syndication.
 It consisted of one seven-minute short that aired every week as part of the Super Sunday lineup.
 On May 4, 1986, Jem started to air as a television series.
 Starting in September 1987, the series aired five times weekly.
 It has aired in multiple countries including Australia, Canada, United Kingdom, West Germany, Netherlands, United States, Italy and France.
-The series aired reruns on The Hub Network/Discovery Family from May 31, 2011, to November 15, 2015.
+The series aired reruns on Hub Network / Discovery Family from May 31, 2011, to November 15, 2015.
 On July 25, 2011, Teletoon Retro, a Canadian channel dedicated to cartoons, announced that Jem would be part of its fall 2011 lineup.
-On April 5, 2012, Hasbro announced that Jem, along with several other Hasbro franchises, will be available on Netflix.
+On April 5, 2012, Hasbro announced that Jem, along with several other Hasbro franchises, would be available on Netflix.